kujeger/flatpak-gog/README.md

 ## Disk-space use
 flatpak-builder leaves some caching in .flatpak-builder, and the prepared Build/GAMENAME directory.
 These can be safely removed once you have the game running.

-The flatpak repo contains the games you have packaged.
-Don't delete this if you want to be able to reinstall the game.

-If you are planning to build a lot of flatpaks, disk use will quickly balloon, as each game takes space in both the (local) flatpak repo, and when installed.

 ## Troubleshooting
 Sometimes the start.sh script provided from GOG does not work right in our flatpak.
 You can "override" this by placing a custom start-script in overrides/starter-GAMENAME .